WebOrigami/docs/content/pattern/fileMap.md

 If we're using the Node `fs` API, we have our choice of synchronous or asynchronous methods, but for simplicity here we'll use the synchronous methods.

 It's worth noting how much of the `fs` API is _not_ necessary for our task at hand.
 The full API has a wide range of features for comparatively obscure tasks like changing a file's modified date, renaming a file, or creating a symbolic link.
-Those features are necessary for some applications — but it's reasonable to imagine that the vast majority of users of the `fs` API are using just the methods shown above.
+Those features are necessary for some applications — but it's reasonable to imagine that the vast majority of users of the `fs` API are using only basic methods like those shown above.

 ## Rough in the file map

 To start on our file-backed map implementation, we'll need to get a path to the directory that will be the root of the map.
-In this case, we use some Node APIs to get the directory of a folder relative to the folder containing the JavaScript module we're writing.
+We can use the Node `path` and `process` APIs to get the directory of a folder relative to the folder containing the JavaScript module we're writing.

 Our goal is to then return an object implementing the `Map` interface for that folder.